 This is for all businesses, on whose invoices GST is to be paid on reverse-charge.
 Such businesses need to identify if reverse-charge needs to be paid by the recipient, and not charge GST when issuing the invoice.
 This can save the double payment of tax, and the unnecessary hardship of depositing the tax, when the liability instead lies with the recipient.

-, the principal manufacturer is liable to pay tax along with the applicable interest, in case goods sent on job-work are not returned within the specified time period (1 year in the case of inputs and 3 years in the case of capital goods).
+In the case of Job-work, the principal manufacturer is liable to pay tax along with the applicable interest, in case goods sent on job-work are not returned within the specified time period (1 year in the case of inputs and 3 years in the case of capital goods).
 In the case of moulds and dies, jigs and fixtures, when disposed off as scrap, tax is supposed to be paid by the Job-worker, or by the Principal Manufacturer, incase the Job-worker does not have a GST registration.

 There are certain cases where input tax credit cannot be availed such as – payments not made to suppliers within 180 days, inputs used partly for personal purposes, capital goods sold, free samples given to customers or business partners, goods destroyed, etc. Taxpayers need to stay updated with the provisions of input tax credit.
 Any wrongful availment of input tax credit could lead to notices being issued by the GST department.

+For those taxpayers who haven’t yet claimed their transitional credit due to a technical glitch, the Government has extended the due date to 31st March and 1st April for TRAN-1 and TRAN-2 forms respectively.
+Hence, users can still claim transitional credit from the pre-GST era up till the extended due dates.
 These are some of the ways a tax filer can stay GST-compliant, and avoid notices from the GST department.
 It is always of prime importance that an enterprise’s statutory systems and dues are not neglected.
 This contributes to the overall health and success of the enterprise itself.